chetanbg1/cbgwork1/README.md

 //JRE java runtime environment  = JVM + libraries
 //JVM java virtual machine
 	it is a platform
-	runtime environment in whicj java byteCode(.class files) can be executed java's plateform independence mostly consist of JVM JVM is aware of OS thats why JVM is plateform dependent it provides environment based on operating system to run .class file .java --> compiler --> .class  --> jvm --> classLoader --> 3 types of class loader is partr of JVM that dynamically loads the java classes into the JVM -> bootstrape classloader -- lib/rt.jar --> conatins existing .java classes given by java people -> extension classloader -- jre/lib/ext --> loads the class from JDK extensions -> application classloader -- our own code class path
+	runtime environment in which java byteCode(.class files) can be executed java's plateform independence mostly consist of JVM JVM is aware of OS thats why JVM is plateform dependent it provides environment based on operating system to run .class file .java --> compiler --> .class  --> jvm --> classLoader --> 3 types of class loader is part of JVM that dynamically loads the java classes into the JVM -> bootstrape classloader -- lib/rt.jar --> conatins existing .java classes given by java people -> extension classloader -- jre/lib/ext --> loads the class from JDK extensions -> application classloader -- our own code class path